 Built in 1625, the Museum Gustavianum was the original wing of Uppsala University.
-Today, it is regarded as Uppsala’s premier museum, housing the Museum of Nordic Antiquities, the Victoria Museum of Egyptian antiquities and the University's cultural history collections.
+Today, it is regarded as the city’s premier museum, housing the Museum of Nordic Antiquities, the Victoria Museum of Egyptian antiquities and the University's cultural history collections.

-Guests staying at the Park Inn by Radisson Uppsala could not be closer to the Museum Gustavianum, which is less than a fifteen minute walk away.
-Guests can enjoy a restorative night’s sleep in the superior beds in this stylish hotel in Uppsala
+As a guest staying at the Park Inn by Radisson Uppsala, you could not be closer to this collection of museums, which is less than a 15-minute walk away.
+Enjoy a restorative night’s sleep in the superior beds in this stylish hotel in Uppsala

-before setting off for one of the most visual and fun history lessons they will ever have.
+before setting off for one of the most visual and fun history lessons you will ever have.

 While the building is still used for some lectures, it primarily functions as a museum.
-Guests can cast their eyes over student lecture notes dating back to 1477, important archaeological artefacts telling the story of Sweden’s history and the intriguing, gemstone-studded Augsburg Cabinet of Curiosities.
+Cast your eyes over student lecture notes dating back to 1477, important archaeological artefacts telling the story of Sweden’s history and the intriguing, gemstone-studded Augsburg Cabinet of Curiosities.
 This piece was a gift to King Gustav II Adolf of Augsburg in Germany in 1632, which he used to showcase his exotic trinkets.

-One of the most fascinating things to see is the perfectly preserved 17th century ancient anatomical theatre, one of only seven in the world which uses just natural light.
-Astronomy enthusiasts are in for a treat here: the Museum Gustavianum is home to the very oldest achromatic telescope and a book belonging to Renaissance-era astronomer Copernicus.
+One of the most fascinating things to see is the perfectly preserved 17th-century anatomical theatre, one of only 7 in the world which uses only natural light.
+Astronomy enthusiasts are in for a treat here: the Museum Gustavianum is home to the oldest achromatic telescope and a book belonging to Renaissance-era astronomer Copernicus.

 The Park Inn by Radisson Uppsala

-, Sweden, guests can treat themselves to one of the city’s best restaurants: the Hantverket.
-Quintessentially Swedish décor, coupled with a fantastic wine list, handmade treats like decadent chocolate truffles and dishes inspired by Sweden’s global influences like a hearty goulash make this the perfect place to relax after a day at the Gustavianum Museum.
+, treat yourself to one of the city’s best restaurants: the Hantverket.
+Quintessentially Swedish décor coupled with a fantastic wine list, handmade treats like decadent chocolate truffles and dishes inspired by Sweden’s global influences like a hearty goulash make this the perfect place to relax after a day at the city’s museums.